phansch/dotfiles/README.md

 This is meant to be a 'minimal', distraction free setup.
 It should automate as much as possible and keep UI clutter to a minimum.

+I **don't** recommend running the `setup` script on your machine unless you understand what it does.
+I **do** recommend having a look through the various config files.
+Below is a rough overview.

+If you are interested in the CI setup, look [below](#ci-info).

 ### i3